 Preventing vandalism at your business.

 Vandalism can affect businesses in many ways, ranging from petty theft to the complete and utter destruction of a company’s product supply or premises.
-No business wants to be the victim of vandalism, yet many don’t adequately protect themselves from it.
-Here are some easy, simple, and affordable ways to protect your business’s property.
+No business wants to be the victim of vandalism, yet many don’t adequately help protect themselves from it.
+Here are some easy, simple, and affordable ways to help protect your business’s property.

 - Light it up

 There is no bigger deterrent to potential vandals than lighting.
 Of course, vandals would much rather commit crimes where and when the lighting won’t give them away to passers-by.
 Most acts of vandalism occur during the night and when a building or property are not lit up by lights.
 Security lights, motion sensors and interior lights left on overnight will help to deter crime.

 - Lock it up